 Assistant Conductor and Composer in Residence

-Kai Leung is a second year student at the University of Toronto studying voice and composition.
-He is the conductor of Mississauga Summer Chorale’s concert choir “Frisson”, and the apprentice conductor of the Resonance Youth Choir.
-Kai also sings in the University of Toronto MacMillan Singers, the Orpheus Choir of Toronto, and the contemporary music ensemble Toronto Voice Lab.
+Kai Leung is a fourth-year student at the University of Toronto studying voice and composition.
+He is the conductor of Mississauga Summer Chorale’s concert choir “Frisson”, and the bass section lead with the Toronto Youth Choir.
+Kai also sings in the University of Toronto MacMillan Singers, the Orpheus Choir of Toronto, and the Octava Vocal Ensemble.
 At St Clement’s, he sings bass or tenor with the 11am choir, but his role is also to develop his choral conducting and composition skills through regularly directing our choristers and writing music for them.

 The Section Leads

-Monica is enjoying her 5th year at St. Clements.
+Monica is enjoying her fifth year at St. Clement’s.
 She is an alumna of the Bach Children’s Chorus and Bach Chamber Youth Choir.
 A graduate of the Dance Performance program at Ryerson University, Monica also holds a BEd from the University of Toronto.
 She currently works as a chef at The Stop Community Food Centre.

 Jamie studied piano with Vladimir Levtov at Mount Alison University.
 He has been involved in church music for most of his life, been a member of many of Toronto’s more notable choirs including The Amadeus Choir, Toronto Mendelsohn Choir and the Orpheus Choir and was previously employed at St Cuthbert’s Anglican for the past several years.
 During the day, Jamie herds cats as a manager and architect for a technical consulting company headquartered in Washington DC.